-Sometimes you have tried all you can think to try and you still are getting no where with your child.
+Sometimes you have tried all you can think to try and you still are getting nowhere with your child.
 You need to correct your child and teach her to obey, but you are making no progress.
 This post outlines what to do when this happens.

 Your best friend swears by time outs.
 A time out will solve your discipline issues, she assures you.
 You eagerly give it a try; it doesn’t work.
 The attitude continues when the time out is over.

 Sound familiar?
-You will find many, many times that you come up with some method for discipline–a reward system, time out policy, loss of privilege policy, staying calm, etc.—hoping to have it be the magic ticket and you just don’t get the results you are looking for.
+You will find many, many times that you come up with some method for discipline–a reward system, time-out policy, loss of privilege policy, staying calm, etc.—hoping to have it be the magic ticket and you just don’t get the results you are looking for.
 Or maybe it worked great the first few times but then you soon find your child stops responding to it.

 So what do you do?
 Do you keep at it, hoping it will start to work at some point?
 Do you change it up because you might not have the right method for your child?
 Do you keep your head down, press on, and hope time and maturity will bring this to pass?
-I have talked before on the fact that Discipline is Not Instant Gratification.
+I have talked before about the fact that Discipline is Not Instant Gratification.
 Here are some ideas for what you should do when it seems like things aren’t working.

 1-Take an Honest Assessment